Vaporwave30/thatbot-rcd/README.md

 * Do not use this repository as an issue reporter.
 * Our API is rate limited per API key.
+* thatbot Developers (and thatbot in general) are **NOT** responsible with what you do with the token.
+All we offer is a captcha solving service.

 ## discord